ccarswell/ampscript-beautifier/README.md

 - Integration with HTML

 ## Bugs
-- Doesn't play well with other HTML just yet, only select text within AMPscript blocks
+- Doesn't play well with other HTML just yet.
+If errors are occuring (or nothing happens), please select AMPscript block code only.

 ## Resources
 - Parser generated using https://pegjs.org/